cfpb/design-manual/page-components/featured-content-module.md

 Differences in style at mobile size

-* Module appears 30px underneath the header/intro paragraph of the page
+* Height is variable depending on how much content is in the FCM
-* Headline: H3
+* Headline: H4
-* Body copy: 16px
 * Visual appears below text at a 16:9 ratio
 * 30px space between text and top of visual
+* 15px of left, right, and bottom padding around all content in the FCM

 </div>